jmwright/cadquery-freecad-module/README.md

 **Requires FreeCAD 0.14 or newer**

-Click the *Download ZIP* button for this project, extract the zip file, and copy the `CadQuery` directory to FreeCAD's `Mod` directory on your system.
+Download the [latest released version](https://github.com/jmwright/cadquery-freecad-module/releases/tag/v0.1.8), extract the archive file, and copy the `CadQuery` directory to FreeCAD's `Mod` directory on your system.
 The module is implemented completely in Python so it should just work the next time you start FreeCAD.
 Some typical `Mod` directory locations are as follows.

 ### Linux
 * /usr/lib/freecad/Mod